nbobhate/nbobhate.github.io/_posts/2017-02-02-single-responsibility.md

 }
 {% endhighlight %}

-Similarly, we can remove the saveing responsibility from the `Book` class and create specific classes that handle this operations.
+Similarly, we can remove the saving responsibility from the `Book` class and create a specific class that handles this operation.
 {% highlight java %}
 public class SimpleFilePersistance {
   public void save(Book book) {